JonPitsch314/bioinformatics/README.md

 * The 'Useful Bioinformatics Tools and Commands'.md file is a resource that contains solutions for unique problems that I've encountered as a bioinformatician.

 * The 'Guide to GATK Best Practices ...'.pdf is a document that I found from IBM.
-It contains a lot of useful information about using GATK properly.
+It is a great resource that explains how to use GATK properly.